UCMJ ARTICLE 120

 If you've been accused under Article 120, you already know what's at stake: your rank, your record, your reputation, and your right to move forward.
 What you may not know is how quickly a contact-level allegation can escalate into a career-ending assault charge, and how few lawyers understand how to stop it.

 Joseph L. Jordan, Attorney at Law, brings the courtroom clarity and military insight that Article 120 cases demand.
-He doesn’t just know the law, he knows how the system works, and how to push back when it overreaches.
+With specialized experience in misclassification defenses, charge reduction from sexual assault to contact offenses, and consent defense victories across every service branch, he doesn't just know the law.
+He knows how the system works, and how to push back when it overreaches.

 Frequently Asked Questions About UCMJ Article 120